Armature Group, Inc.

 “Controller” means a person or organization which, alone or jointly with others, determines the purposes and means of processing of personal data.

 Due to the nature of its business, Armature Group is, at times, both the Controller and the Processor of personal information.
 This Policy describes the information we collect in the normal course of business and from whom.
 It describes how we use the information as well as how long we retain it.
-The collection of and processing of personal information of our respondents follows the Privacy Shield Framework Principles as described in this policy.
+The collection of and processing of personal information of our respondents follows the EU/U.S. DPF and the UK Extension to the EU-U.S. DPF Principles as described in this policy.

 Types of Data We Collect:

 At Armature Group, we collect personal data in order to conduct Market Research on behalf of clients in the pharmaceutical and biotechnology industries.
-We collect only the Personal information required to perform the specific research tasks related to the study or studies we are conducting.
+We collect only the personal information required to perform the specific research tasks related to the study or studies that we are conducting.

-The types of personal data that we collect include:
+Types of personal data that we may collect include:

 Contact details (name, title, address, email)